Singh-0016/Multi-Map-Navigation/README.md

 ros2 run multi_map_manager multi_map_manager_node
 ```
 ## Example
+This command is to give the desired command to go to the pose (0,0,0), which is in room2, and the current location of the robot is in room1.
+The robot should go to the wormhole and switch the map automatically, which can be visualised in the rviz.
 ```bash
 source install/setup.bash
 ros2 action send_goal /multi_map_navigate multi_map_manager/action/MultiMapNavigate "{target_map: 'room2', target_pose: {header: {frame_id: 'map'}, pose: {position: {x: 0.0, y: 0.0, z: 0.0}, orientation: {w: 1.0}}}}"